 It was nearly the end of the season.
 We were hoping for bright sunshine and azure skies to compensate for dwindling flowers and other miseries of life beyond articulation.
 But that morning was gloomy, although pregnant with possibilities.
 As the trek progressed, the weather worsened and eventually reached the point of zero visibility.
 We saw a few langurs at a distance but soon they also disappeared behind the mist.

-The trek to the Gurudwara Hemkund Sahib (also spelt as Hemkunt Sahib) is a reasonably steep one.
-Unlike it’s twin trek of the Valley of Flowers, Hemkund Sahib does not offer any downward slopes or straight portions.
-It starts with a steep, upward angle and continues like that till the end, gaining more than 1100 metres in altitude wthin a diistance of 6 Kms from the seasonal base camp of Ghangaria.
+The trek to the Gurudwara Hemkund Sahib (also spelled as Hemkunt Sahib) is a reasonably steep one.
+Unlike its twin trek of the Valley of Flowers, Hemkund Sahib does not offer any downward slopes or straight portions.
+It starts with a steep, upward angle and continues like that till the end, gaining more than 1100 meters in altitude within a distance of 6 Kms from the seasonal base camp of Ghangaria.
 We marched on as most other pilgrims opted for horses and mules dragged by local villagers.
-There were shacks selling overpriced food at regular intervals and we had to take shelter in one of them as it suddenly begun pouring.
-At that point we also realized that thee tea shops also sell raincoats, making the most of the situation.
+There were shacks selling overpriced food at regular intervals and we had to take shelter in one of them as it began pouring.
+At that point we also realized that the tea shops also sell raincoats, making the most of the situation.
 However, we decided not to buy them and just keep braving the light drizzle.

 Brahmakamals No More